Azure-Samples/active-directory-dotnetcore-console-up-v2/README.md

    - In the **Delegated permissions** section, ensure that the right permissions are checked: **User.Read**, **User.ReadBasic.All**.
 Use the search box if necessary.
    - Select the **Add permissions** button

-1. At this stage permissions are assigned correctly but the client app does not allow interaction.
+1. At this stage permissions are assigned correctly but this client app is not capable of user interaction to provide consent to the permissions this app requires.
-   Therefore no consent can be presented via a UI and accepted to use the service app.
-   Click the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
+   To overcome this limitation click the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
    You need to be an Azure AD tenant admin to do this.